remix-run/remix/examples/remix-auth/form/README.md

 # Remix Auth - FormStrategy

-This adds an example using [Remix Auth](https://github.com/sergiodxa/remix-auth) with the [FormStrategy](https://github.com/sergiodxa/remix-auth-form) to do authentication with an email and password.
+Password-based authentication using Remix Auth with the FormStrategy.

 ## Preview